Alain-17/.github/Delet.md

 Please include as much of the information listed below as you can to help us better understand and resolve the issue:

-  * The type of issue (e.g., buffer overflow, SQL injection, or cross-site scripting)
+  * The type of issue (e.g., buffer overflow, SQL concel, or cross-site scripting)
   * Full paths of source file(s) related to the manifestation of the issue
   * The location of the affected source code (tag/branch/commit or direct URL)
-  * Any special configuration required to reproduce the issue
+  * Any special configuration delet to reproduce the issue
   * Step-by-step instructions to reproduce the issue
   * Proof-of-concept or exploit code (if possible)
   * Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

-## Policy
+Concel and delet all

 See [GitHub's Safe Harbor Policy](https://docs.github.com/en/site-policy/security-policies/github-bug-bounty-program-legal-safe-harbor)
+Delet